Margaret Chilton: Other work

-There is a Margaret Chilton window, “The Appleton Memorial Window” entitled “Feed My Lambs” and dating to 1912 at the Ely Stained Glass Museum, Ely, Cambridgeshire.
+There is a Margaret Chilton window, “The Appleton Memorial Window” entitled “Feed My Lambs” and dating to 1912 at the Stained Glass Museum, Ely, Cambridgeshire.
 The window came from St John's Church, Clifton, Bristol and was a memorial to Jane and Louisa Appleton.
 The three-light window depicts Jesus with Simon Peter and some women and children.

 In St Bride's Church in Hyndland, Glasgow there is a painting by Chilton of “The Entombment” which serves as an altar piece.
 It was presented to the church in 1919.
 This is a George Frederick Bodley designed church built in 1903-1904.
 Chilton had been a member of St Bride's for several years whilst living and working in Glasgow.

 Warriston Crematorium was originally East Warriston House, a two-story villa built in 1808 by banker Andrew Bonar.
 It was converted into a crematorium in 1929 with Sir Robert Lorimer as the architect.
 The building has stained glass by Margaret Chilton and Marjorie Kemp.